-Cast is the offset of the buttstock from the longitudinal center line of the firearm.
 Some right-handed shooters like the stock to angle away (cast off) from their face, making their line of sight more directly in line with the barrel.
 Angling the stock to the left for left-handed shooters is "cast on."
-Shims marked 1R1L, 2R2L and 3R3L, will all adjust drop at comb the same amount as shims 1, 2 and 3, and will also adjust the cast right or left approximately 1⁄28".
+Shims marked 1R1L, 2R2L and 3R3L, will all adjust drop at comb the same amount as shims 1, 2 and 3, and will also adjust the cast right or left approximately 1/8".
 You will notice that the two opposing edges of these spacers are different in thickness.
 For right-handed shooters, install shims between the receiver and the stock with the R facing the end of the buttstock, so its thicker side is on the left side.
 This casts the stock slightly to the right, away from the face of a right-handed shooter.
 If you turn the shim around so the L is facing the end of the buttstock, and it will cast the stock to the left.
 These shims with their respective stamps are further clarified below:

-- Shim 1R1L raises the comb approximately 1/16", and the heel approximately 1/8" and will adjust the cast on or cast off approximately 1/8". - Shim 2R2L adds the same amount of cast to the stock as shim 1R1L with neutral drop like shim 2. - Shim 3R3L adds the same amount of cast to the stock as shims 1R1L and 2R2L, and lowers the comb approximately 1/16" and the heel approximately 1/8".
+- Shim 1R1L raises the comb approximately ^{1/16}", and the heel approximately ^{1/8}" and will adjust the cast on or cast off approximately ^{1/8}". - Shim 2R2L adds the same amount of cast to the stock as shim 1R1L with neutral drop like shim 2.

+amount of cast to the stock as